 mel@melaniecurtis.com

+ACKNOWLEDGEMENT

 Full kudos to my lovely and epic assistant, Judy Brown-Steele, who rides the wave of my creativity like a boss and has helped me corral it into growth and contribution beyond what I could ever have done myself.
-Thank you, Judy And FYI, Judy is on her way to becoming a massive star on the stage and screen.
+Thank you, Judy!
+And FYI, Judy is on her way to becoming a massive star on the stage and screen.
 Whenever you have the opportunity to go see her in any performance… do it.